 I think every student is scared of resubmitting assessments because it feels like you've failed.
 But the teachers are very supportive and they tell us that it doesn't mean that we failed, it just means that you need guidance about what you missed.
 They're very supportive and they're very patient.

 My Canberra experience

 I love Canberra.
 In the beginning we went to Mount Ainslie to look over Canberra, and I visited Telstra Tower.
 I've made a few friends, most of them I met while trying to get a job.
 I like the quietness, because I need that environment to learn and concentrate.

-Australia is a really good place to study.
+Canberra is a really good place to study.
 Lots of countries really respect Australian education and a lot of people want to come here.
-The teachers, the environment, the people, the services available, the library, the canteen, there's so much here to talk about.
+I love the teachers at CIT, the environment, the people, the services available, the library, the canteen, there's so much here to talk about!